hillc255/CambridgeTrails/README.md

 ## Motivation

-This is the fourth exercise in the "Grow with Google - Android Basic Development Nanodegree Scholarship 2018" program with Udacity.
+This is the fifth exercise in the "Grow with Google - Android Basic Development Nanodegree Scholarship 2018" program with Udacity.

-The purpose of the exercise is to create "musical structure app."
-I opted for a app with environmental sounds instead of a albumn covers and songs.
+The purpose of the exercise is to create "musical structuretravel app."

 ## Installation

-Project can be downloaded from GitHub:  https://github.com/hillc255/MiniScienceQuiz
+Project can be downloaded from GitHub:  https://github.com/hillc255/CambridgeTrails

 ## API Reference